Create an alias, aliases allow a string to be substituted for a word when it is used as the first word of a simple command.

 $ alias fftr='/home/simon/firefox/firefox http://ss64.com'

 The first word of each simple command, if unquoted, is checked to see if it has an alias.
 If so, that word is replaced by the text of the alias.
-The alias name and the replacement text may contain any valid shell input, including shell metacharacters, with the exception that the alias name may not contain `='.
+The alias name and the replacement text can contain any valid shell input, including shell metacharacters, with the exception that the alias name can not contain `='.

 Aliases are not expanded when the shell is not interactive, unless the expand_aliases shell option is set using shopt .